tgblackburn/opal/README.md

 ## constants
 Everywhere an integer or floating-point number is requested in the input file, a named value may be given instead, provided that its value is specified in this section.

 For example, `ne: n0 * step(x, 0.0, 1.0e-6)` in the [electrons](#electrons) section would be accepted provided that `n0: 1.0e23` was given.
-Named constants can themselves be mathematical expressions, but they cannot depend on each other.
+Named constants can themselves be mathematical expressions, but they cannot depend on each other, or themselves.

 ## Maths parser
 The code makes use of [meval](https://crates.io/crates/meval) when parsing the input file.
 In addition to the functions and constants this crate provides, opal provides:
 * `critical(omega)`: returns the critical density (in units of 1/m^3) for the corresponding angular frequency (given in units of rad/s).
 * `gauss(x,mu,sigma)`: probability density function of the normal distribution, for mean `mu` and standard deviation `sigma`.
 * `step(x,min,max)`: Heaviside theta function, returns 1.0 for min <= x < max and zero otherwise.
+* `nrand`: returns a pseudorandom number, normally distributed with mean 0.0 and standard deviation 1.0.
+* `urand`: returns a pseudorandom number, uniformly distributed between 0.0 and 1.0.
 * the physical constants `me`, `mp`, `c`, `e`: the electron mass, proton mass, speed of light and elementary charge, respectively, all in SI units.
 * the conversion constants `eV`, `keV`, `MeV`, `femto`, `pico`, `nano`, `milli`.